Timeless, so age don’t count in the booth / When your flow stay submerged in the fountain of youth

 In the quaint office space of NPR’s headquarters in Washington, DC — pioneering emcee and legendary hip-hop figure Rakim Allah blessed the mic for this short, but symphonic and intimate performance, backed by a distinguished group of musicians.
 Joining him are is A Tribe Called Quest member Ali Shaheed Muhammad on bass, the ever-soulful Adrian Younge on keyboard and blistering bluesman Christone ‘Kingfish’ Ingram on guitar, among others.

-Much like Muhammad Ali raised the bar of what makes a great heavyweight boxer with his blistering speed, incredible footwork and quick hands; Rakim has influenced every emcee that has come after him with his sheer skill.
+Much like Muhammad Ali raised the bar of what makes a great heavyweight boxer with his blistering speed, incredible footwork, and quick hands—Rakim’s sheer skill has influenced every emcee that came after him.

 Along with Juice Crew members Big Daddy Kane (who has also performed an NPR Tiny Desk Concert) and Kool G Rap, KRS-One, and Chuck D of Public Enemy; Rakim pushed hip-hop into what’s fondly remembered as its golden age.